Runnable/docs/services/msgqueues/_posts/2017-01-23-how-to-setup-a-rabbitmq-service.md

 ---
-title: How To Set Up a RabbitMQ Service
+title: How to Set Up a RabbitMQ Service
 short: RabbitMQ Setup
 category: services
 order: 2